Toby Stephens: Career

 During mid-2007, Stephens played the role of Jerry in a revival of Harold Pinter's Betrayal under the direction of Roger Michell.
 Later that year, Stephens starred as Horner in Jonathan Kent's revival of William Wycherley's The Country Wife.
 The play was the inaugural production of the Theatre Royal Haymarket Company.

-In February 2008, the Fox Broadcasting Company gave the go-ahead to cast Stephens as the lead in a potential one hour, prime time US television show, Inseparable, to be produced by Shaun Cassidy.
+In February 2008, the Fox Broadcasting Company gave the go-ahead to cast Stephens as the lead in a potential one-hour, primetime US television show, Inseparable, to be produced by Shaun Cassidy.
 Billed as a modern Jekyll and Hyde story, the show was to feature a partially paralysed forensic psychologist whose other personality is a charming criminal.
 Stephens' casting was highly unusual, because Fox had not yet approved a script nor purchased a pilot for the show.
 However, in mid-May 2008, The Hollywood Reporter announced that "[b]y the time the network picked up the pilot (...) [the producers'] hold on Stephens had expired (...)"

 In May 2008, Stephens performed the role of James Bond in a BBC Radio 4 production of Ian Fleming's Dr. No, as part of the centenary celebration of Fleming's birth.
 The production was reportedly the first BBC radio dramatisation of the novel though Moonraker was on South African radio in 1956, with Bob Holness providing the voice of Bond.
 He has since appeared in a number of adaptations of other James Bond novels.

-Also in May 2008, Stock-pot Productions announced that Stephens will have the lead role in a feature-length film entitled Fly Me, co-starring Tim McInnerny.
+Also in May 2008, Stock-pot Productions announced that Stephens would have the lead role in a feature-length film entitled Fly Me, co-starring Tim McInnerny.
 Stock-pot was the producer of One Day, a short 2006 film shown at international film festivals, in which Stephens played a small part as the boss of McInnerny's character.

-On 5 October 2008, Stephens appeared onstage at the London Palladium as part of a benefit entitled "The Story of James Bond, A Tribute to Ian Fleming".
+On 5 October 2008, Stephens appeared on stage at the London Palladium as part of a benefit entitled "The Story of James Bond, A Tribute to Ian Fleming".
 The event, organised by Fleming's niece, Lucy Fleming, featured music from various James Bond films and Bond film stars reading from Fleming's Bond novels.
 Stephens took the part of James Bond himself in the readings.

 In early December 2008, Stephens read from Coda, the last book written by friend Simon Gray, for BBC Radio 4.
 The excerpts from which Stephens read included Gray's description of his participation as godfather at the christening of Stephens' son Eli.

 Early in 2009, Stephens appeared as Prince John in season 3 of the BBC series Robin Hood.
 The series aired on BBC America in the United States.
 Stephens appeared in two episodes of a six-part television series, Strike Back, based on the novel by Chris Ryan.
 The series aired in May 2010.